5 Common Faults Found In Building Inspections

-Your roof will often bear the brunt of the elements, so it is vital that any house you buy has a study, dependable roof.
+Your roof will often bear the brunt of the elements, so it is vital that any house you buy has a sturdy, dependable roof.

-Silicon is used to seal shower walls and bathtubs.
-Over time this silicon can peel and break off.
+Not to be confused with silicon, silicone is a rubber-like substance used to seal shower walls and bathtubs.
+Over time this silicone can peel and break off.

 Grout is a dense fluid mixture of water, cement and sand which is used to fill and seal gaps in tiles and in other places.
 It is used mainly in bathroom tiles.
 Grout similarly degrades over time.